Breast Biopsy Houston

 This effective procedure is minimally invasive.
 It’s also less traumatic and a less expensive alternative to a surgical biopsy.
 Ultrasound-guided biopsies generally takes 10-20 minutes to perform.
 Both the puncture site on the skin and the tissue around the tumor get anesthetized before the procedure.
 Sampling happens under real-time ultrasound guidance to optimize tissue sampling.
 A clip is deployed once satisfactory samples are collected.
 The use of a dual view mammogram helps document clip placement within the abnormality undergoing biopsy.

 Ultrasound guided core needle biopsy of a solid tumor in the breast

 Histological sample shows cancer cells

-• Wear comfortable, loose-fitting clothing for the ultrasound examination;
+- Wear comfortable, loose-fitting clothing for the ultrasound exam

-• Remove jewelry or other items of clothing that may interfere with the ultrasound biopsy procedure;
+- Remove jewelry and clothing that may interfere with the biopsy procedure

 The results generally take 3 business days.
-The Breast Imaging specialist will review the pathology report, and make sure that the results are concordant or match with the abnormality that was biopsied.
-Patient and or her doctor will be notified of the results with a recommendation for a follow up or further consultation with a breast surgeon and a report with these recommendations is sent to the referring doctor.
+The Breast Imaging specialist will review the pathology report.
+While also making sure that the results match with the abnormality that was biopsied.
+Patients and their doctors will receive notification of the results.
+Along with a recommendation for a follow-up or further consultation with a breast surgeon.
+Finally, we send the report and its recommendations to the referring doctor.